10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Properties of Resolved Triples

 \subsection{Demographics of the Sample}

 Figure \ref{fig:summary_plots} presents various basic properties of the resolved triple sample.
 In the top row, from left to right, we show the on-sky positions of all triples, the distribution of separations for the $100$~pc sample, and the distribution of separation ratios between the outer and inner components.
 The leftmost plot illustrates that the local triples are found all over the sky, with overdensities corresponding to the Galactic plane.
 The dearth of stars near (RA, Dec) = ($250^\circ$, $-25^\circ$) is an artifact of {\it Gaia}'s scanning law.
 The middle plot displays the projected separations of the inner and outer components for the triples within $100$~pc.
 In hierarchical triples, the two relevant orbital separations are the inner binary separation ($s_1$) and outer binary separation ($s_2$); the latter is between the center of mass of the inner binary and the tertiary.
 The blue (red) curve here plots the $s_1$ ($s_2$).
 For comparison, we also plot the separation distribution of $100$~pc wide binaries \citep[][]{EB21_widebin}, shown by the gray histogram.
+Choosing the $100$~pc subsample minimizes selection biases while retaining a sizable sample ($\sim$700 triples), such that the displayed distribution roughly reflects the intrinsic triple distribution for ($s\gsim100$~au).

 The inner separation distribution has a mean of $\overline{\log{s_1}} = 2.4$ ($234$~au) and standard deviation $\sigma_{\log{s_1}} = 0.4$ dex.
 The outer separation distribution has $\overline{\log{s_2}} = 3.6$ ($4,000$~au) and standard deviation $\sigma_{\log{s_2}} = 0.5$ dex.
 Note that, at least for the inner binary, the mean separation and sigma are mostly set by the {\it Gaia} angular resolution, not the intrinsic distributions.
 For a detailed discussion on the origin of triple separations, see Section \ref{subsec:triple_separations}.